Moving to Canada

 Did you know you can reduce shipping costs to Canada by sharing a container with other mover’s belongings?

-Flight times from the UK Canada vary due to the vastness of the country.
-Flights to the east coast regions such as Newfoundland and Quebec takes around 7 hours 30 minutes if you have a non-stop flight.
+Flight times from the UK to Canada vary due to the vastness of the country.
+Flights to the east coast regions such as Newfoundland and Quebec take around 7 hours 30 minutes if you have a non-stop flight.
 West coast locations such as British Colombia and the Yukon Territory take nearer 9 and 10 hours.
 Some people like to save money on flights by choosing a stopping service, however, this can add hours to your journey time.
-It is worth remembering that your belongings will not arrive in Canada so quickly.
-But, we will always schedule your items to arrive shortly after you do if we are given ample time.
+It is worth remembering that your belongings will not arrive in Canada so quickly, but we will always schedule your items to arrive shortly after you do if we are given ample time.

-Our recommended, and the most affordable way of transporting your belongings to Canada, is via container shipping.
-Although the process takes several weeks door to door, it is much safer and significantly more budget friendly than air freight.
-This is why as much notice as possible is ideal!
+The most affordable way of transporting your belongings to Canada is via container shipping.
+Although the process takes several weeks door to door, it is much safer and significantly more budget-friendly than air freight.
+This is why as much notice as possible is ideal, as it allows us to plan ahead thoroughly.

 Once your shipment has arrived in Canada, customs clearance tends to take around 5 to 10 days.
 We will check all your paperwork before the cargo leaves the UK as this will ensure a smooth customs service at the other end.
 Once cleared, our Canadian partner team will ensure a speedy and safe arrival of your worldly goods to your new home in Canada.